Driving In Greece – Driving Laws And Road Rules 2025

 Driving laws in Greece

-Visitors planning to drive a vehicle in Greece should be familiar with the driving laws.
+If you are planning to drive a vehicle in Greece, you should be familiar with the Greek driving laws.
 Generally speaking, the Greek law is similar to the law of any EU country.

 Greeks drive on the right hand side of the road.
 The vehicles have the steering wheel on the left.